 DISCLOSURE AND ASSIGNMENT TO GRPS: Scholars shall promptly disclose to GRPS all Scholar-Developed Subject Matter, and all Scholar- Developed Subject Matter shall become and remain the exclusive property of GRPS.
 To the extent that any proprietary rights (including copyright rights) vest in the scholar as a result of the development of the Scholar-Developed Subject Matter, the scholar shall, without compensation, formally assign to GRPS all proprietary rights to the Scholar-Developed Subject Matter, and execute any documents considered necessary by the GRPS to perfect its proprietary rights therein.
-The GRPS shall pay all expenses relating to the perfection of such proprietary rights protection for the Scholar-Developed Subject Matter, and the manner of preparation and prosecution of the same shall be solely within the discretion of the GRPS.
+The GRPS shall pay all expenses relating to the perfection of such proprietary rights.
+The election of whether or not to file formal applications for proprietary rights protection for the Scholar-Developed Subject Matter, and the manner of preparation and prosecution of the same shall be solely within the discretion of the GRPS.